Compliance Programs and Regulatory Mapping

 Lee’s Compliance can assist

-Lee’s Compliance is well placed to assess an organization’s compliance requirements, including all applicable laws and related regulatory risks, and the associated compliance controls which have to be implemented in order to address and manage these risks, including the requirement for permits, policies, processes and reports.
+Lee’s Compliance is well placed to assess an organisation’s compliance requirements, including all applicable laws and related regulatory risks, and the associated compliance controls which have to be implemented in order to address and manage these risks, including the requirement for permits, policies, processes and reports.

 The end objective and goal